BBN-Q/libAlazar/README.md

 # Matlab Driver
 ____________________

-## Matlab Dependencies for Rebuilding a thunk file
+## Windows 7/10

-The TDM-GCC-64 Compiler is required to build the thunk file.
-This Can be added as a Matlab package:
+The TDM-GCC-64 Compiler can be used to build the thunk file.
+This can be added as a Matlab package:

 * http://www.mathworks.com/help/matlab/matlab_external/install-mingw-support-package.html

-## Windows 7

-Set the MW_MINGW64_LOC environment variable on Windows 7:
+Set the MW_MINGW64_LOC environment variable to point to your TDM-GCC-64 or mingw-w64 gcc from msys2:
 * http://www.mathworks.com/help/matlab/matlab_external/compiling-c-mex-files-with-mingw.html

 ##  macOS

 MATLAB works with the XCode command line tools.
 You should be prompted to install the required components if you simply execute `clang` at a shell.

-Export the path to the relocatable shared library:
-* export DYLD_LIBRARY_PATH=/Users/rmcgurrin/sandbox/q/libAlazar/build/lib

 ## Rebuilding the thunk File